greatestusername/MIDI2ABC2TorchRNN/README.md

 Example:
 `docker cp home/greatestusername/Downloads/midi/midi-corpus.txt c849b04dd3f8:root/torch-rnn/data/midi-corpus.txt`

-**Preprocess the midi-corpus in the docker container file using included script:**
+**Preprocess the midi-corpus in the docker container using included script:**

 `python scripts/preprocess.py --input_txt data/midi-corpus.txt --output_h5 data/midi-corpus.h5 --output_json data/midi-corpus.json`

 **Train a model using your new preprocessed corpus data**
 (This will train using only the CPU which may be slow.
 For GPU processing install CUDA and use nvidia-docker instead of docker)

-`th train.lua -input_h5 data/midi-corpus.h5 -input_json data/midi-corpus.json -seq_length 900 -max_epochs 300 -checkpoint_name cv/pickacheckpointname`
+`th train.lua -input_h5 data/midi-corpus.h5 -input_json data/midi-corpus.json -seq_length 600 -max_epochs 300 -checkpoint_name cv/pickacheckpointname`

 Start training with 'train.lua' using the the h5 and json inputs you created in the last step.
-The sequence_length of 900 ensures 900 characters are iterated over.
+The 'sequence_length' of '600' ensures 600 characters are iterated over.
 This makes sure longer ABC notation pattern parameters are trained into the model (feel free to try other sizes).
-The max_epoch 300 is an arbitrary number to make sure enough training generations are done (feel free to try other numbers)
+The 'max_epoch' of '300' is an arbitrary number to make sure enough training generations are done. (feel free to try other numbers)
-The final option sets the checkpoint name prefix that every checkpoint will be named from in the cv/ folder
+The final option sets the checkpoint name which will prefix every checkpoint file created in the cv/ folder
 For more training options and full descriptions which may improve your training results see: https://github.com/jcjohnson/torch-rnn/blob/master/doc/flags.md#training

 Epochs should scroll by with a format similar to: